HIIT/JustUsed/README.md

 JustUsed is a Mac OS X Application which runs in the background, tracking used files and browser history (note: we are currently working on browser extensions which will replace this functionality).
 User activity is submitted to DiMe.

+This version (1.0.2) requires gatekeeper to be disabled in order to run.
+Instructions on how to do this can be found [in the wiki](http://github.com/HIIT/JustUsed/wiki/Running))

 # Implementation details

 ## Used files